Dofus Arena: Equipment

-Additionally, you can equip your fighters with weapons, pets, cloaks, hats and/or dofuses.
+The player can equip fighters with weapons, pets, cloaks, hats and/or dofuses.
 Weapons serve as a second way to deal damage - besides spells - and change Initiative.
 The other kinds of equipments change one or more of the following stats: Max Health (HP), Action Points (AP), Movement Points (MP), range, dodge & blocking, resistance, damage multiplier and reflecting.

 There are 8 equipments kinds: weapons, the familiar ones, rings, amulets, boots, capes, hats and Dofus.
 Each character can carry only one equipment of each category.

 All the categories of equipment bring no-claims bonus to the carrier.
 The weapons have however a role particular to Dofus Arena (in addition to that to strike) because they make it possible to regulate the initiative of the characters.

 Particularity

-The game doesn’t contain any experience system that could affect your team: Ankama Games didn’t want to give advantages to players with more time.
+The game does not contain any experience system that could affect the team: Ankama Games did not want to give advantages to players with more time.
 As a result, the newest player can make exact the same team as the best player of the game.

 It is not possible to get a successful team by throwing random elements together.
 Rather, the teams used by high level players focus on maximum synergy between spells, equipment and characters.
 There is no "best" team and teams that focus on one part of the equipment spectrum (i.e. summons) are equal to more balanced teams.

 Fight

 Currently two forms of combat are available, 1vs1 and 2vs2.
-In these modes, your team(s) and your opponents team(s) battle against each other in one of the 18 maps.
+In these modes, team(s) battle against each other in one of the 18 maps.

-The only goal of the game is to lower the health of all the individuals in the opponents team to 0.
-Or in other words: the goal is to make your damage spells hit while evading, recovering and redistributing the damage spells of your opponent.

 The game promotes planning and using different spells in succession (often called a combo).

 The turn order is determined by the initiative of each fighter.
 This stat depends on the class and can be altered with equipment.
 The order goes from the fighter with the highest amount of initiative to the one with the least initiative.

-The game futures a side/back system: you get 20% more damage attacking the side and 40% more for attacking the back of your opponent.
+The game futures a side/back system where damage is increased by 20% when attacking from the side and 40% when attacking from the back.

-To reduce repetition, there are 2 elements randomly chosen at the start of the game: bonus cards and event cards.
+To reduce repetition, there are two elements randomly chosen at the start of the game: bonus cards and event cards.
 Bonus cards are strong actions that can be activated by everybody, but can only be used once per team.
 Event cards are cards that affect the game and change every round, this ranges from "everybody deals 10% more wind damage" or "all sacriers (a class) gain 2 MP and do 10% more damage" to "everybody loses 1 AP".